Gordian Knot

 Instead, I was offered a position as teaching assistant intern for an NYU School of Global Public Health online course taught by Professor Gershon on Emergency Preparedness for Healthcare Organizations.
 The course is designed to provide public health professionals, healthcare professionals, graduate students, and emergency managers in health care organizations with disaster management capabilities.
 My role was also to help students develop disaster plans.
 I am also sharing these plans on my blog for the broader healthcare community to use.

-Through my research and work, I have come to realize how complex the problem of global public health and pandemic preparedness is and how much global commitment and coordination is involved.
+Through my research and work, I have come to realize how complex the problem of global public health and emergency preparedness is and how much global commitment and coordination is involved.

 I hope to keep sharing what I learn with you.
 Thank you for visiting!